volaix/react-native-AI-newsreader/README.md

 # AI Newsreader

 This app grabs The West Australian's 'Offbeat' news articles.
 It then sets these up to be read by Microsoft Azure's AI Vision reader.
+* The West Australian API
+* Microsoft Azure, AI vision reader API
+* React Navigation
 * Includes infinite scrolling
 * Custom Headers and page content based on article clicked